sangdunchoi/kimchitalk.github.io/_posts/2017-03-06-How-to-contribute-to-opensource-projects-github.md

-### Choose any one of the tags to find your own interesting projects
+### Choose any one of the tags to find your own interesting projects.
+These links are from this [article](https://medium.freecodecamp.com/finding-your-first-open-source-project-or-bug-to-work-on-1712f651e5ba#.yh8g1b5u5).

 &nbsp;